Ryuunofire27/adonis-mongo-rules-validator/instructions.md

 key: The key that must be unique.
 Should be next to the model.

+##### Optional

-id or _id: the '_id' key to indicate that the value of the _id does not take it as reference.
+  - id or _id: the '_id' key to indicate that the value of the _id does not take it as reference.
 Should be after for the value.

-value: The value for '_id' key.
+  - value: The value for '_id' key.
 Should be next to the '_id' key.

 ### existMongo